by Janine Duffy

 Interesting diagram at this link: http://people.stfx.ca/bmarshal/201/kangarookinematics.html

-The back legs have huge areas of muscle, and very large, long tendons.
-The Achilles tendon on a medium-sized animal is 1.5cm diameter and 35 cm long.
+The back legs of a kangaroo have huge areas of muscle, and very large, long tendons.
+The Achilles tendon on a medium-sized kangaroo is 1.5cm diameter and 35 cm long.
 Human achilles tendons are about 15cm long.

 To increase speed a kangaroo increases stride length, so they don’t bounce more often, they just cover more ground with each hop.
 We’ve seen footprints 9metres apart – that animal would have been moving quite fast.
 Over 35km/hr they do increase both stride length and hopping frequency, which does use more energy, so they only do that in emergencies.